phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1905060
-#Number of Trump Tweets: 586161
+#Number of Trump Tweets: 589285
-#Number of Cruz Tweets: 384841
+#Number of Cruz Tweets: 386138
-#Number of Clinton Tweets: 276718
+#Number of Clinton Tweets: 277073
+#Number of Rubio Tweets: 178105
-#Number of Sanders Tweets: 167514
+#Number of Sanders Tweets: 167667
 #Number of Jeb!
-Tweets: 161095
+Tweets: 162473
-#Number of Carson Tweets: 77940
+#Number of Carson Tweets: 78537
-#Number of Kasich Tweets: 65403
+#Number of Kasich Tweets: 65829
-#Total Number of Tweets:
-#Number of Rubio Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---